databrary/policies/visit planning/data_worksheet.md

 ####Did you derive multiple projects or questions from this data or pool multiple sources of data to perform this study?
 Yes or no?
 If yes, we will have a more in depth conversation with you about how to represent that data.

+####What is your collection methodology?
+Can you define what you did?
+This can be similar to the methods section in a published paper.

+#### Did you use any stimuli, like videos or images?
+Can you send us those stimuli?

-####What did the subjects do in the dataset/study in a single session?
+####What did the subjects do in a single session?
 Were there specific tasks that each participant attempted?
 Can you give descriptive names to the tasks?

 ####Do you have documentation that defines specifically what the participants did for each task or over a session?
 These could be instructions given to a participant or protocols.
 You can attach that documentation to this worksheet.
 If you do not have that documentation, could you please define what a participant did for each task and/or in a session?

-####What is your collection methodology?
-Can you define what you did?
-Did you use any stimuli like photos?
-Can you attach those stimuli?

 ##Defining what kind of data this is